alang8/courses-at-brown/README.md

 The overall difficulty of this project is learning about website extensions and how to code a working one.
 Also, making the user interface friendly, appealing, and easy to use is an important challenge.

+TA Approval (dlichen): I don't think there's an algorithmic complexity to this.
+You could definitely add an algorithmic focus to this idea though.
+Rejected until you come up with a significant central algorithm.

+As none of your ideas have been approved, please resubmit either an edit to your existing ideas or a new idea by the end of the week!

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_